acalcutt/reddit/docs/PRODUCTION_DEPLOYMENT.md

 | Neon (Serverless) | Free tier + usage | ~$0-25 |
 | Supabase | Pro plan | ~$25 |

-Budget Option: Neon or Supabase
+**Budget Option: Neon or Supabase**

-Serverless PostgreSQL with generous free tiers
+- Serverless PostgreSQL with generous free tiers
-Pay only for what you use
+- Pay only for what you use
-Great for lower traffic
+- Great for lower traffic

-Example `production.update` for Neon
+**Example `production.update` for Neon:**

 ```ini
 # production.update for Neon